- Lumen Nature Retreat: Luxury Glamping in the White Mountains - November 27, 2023

 Learn at The Nature Museum

-First up is The Nature Museum in Grafton, which is a quaint museum that is highly overrated in this town.
+First up is The Nature Museum in Grafton, which is a highly underrated quaint museum.
 Mostly only locals know about it!
 The museum focuses on providing education about nature and the environment, and first opened back in the 1980s.
 It has a heavy focus on natural works like geology and plants, but also has programs and hands-on activities, that are especially fun for kids or hands-on learners.

 The museum has limited hours depending on the time of year, but in winter, expect for it to just be open on Friday, Saturday, and Sunday, for a few hours each day.
 For an unforgettable time, be sure to check out their events to see if there are any fun ones that you can attend.
 These are normally open to the public and will allow you to learn or even discuss different topics with others.